Categories

 Generally speaking, if you challenge the Consent Order because you say the court made a mistake, you should be appealing it.
 You will need to apply for the court’s permission to appeal after the time limit to appeal has expired.
 This is called “applying for leave to appeal out of time”.
 Normally you have 21 days from the date that the judge makes the order.

 For other types of events you would normally apply to set aside the Consent Order by way of what’s called a FPR Part 18 Application.
-You will need a solicitor to do this for you, so don’t panic about the technicalities, just get yourself some good, solid, advice!
+You will need a solicitor to do this for you, so don’t panic about the technicalities, just contact us now!

 If you have a question about Consent Orders or anything else related to Divorce you can contact us